kakearney/d3-foodweb/README.md

 d3.**labelnodes(*width*,*height*)**

-Adds text labels to existing node circles created previously by either d3.foodweblayout or d3.foodwebstatic, using Evan Wang's  [simulated annealing labeling placement routine](https://github.com/tinker10/D3-Labeler).
+Adds text labels to existing node circles created previously by either d3.foodweblayout or d3.foodwebstatic, using Evan Wang's  [simulated annealing label placement routine](https://github.com/tinker10/D3-Labeler).
 The *width* and *height* input parameters describe the size of the region to be used for labeling, usually corresponding to the total width/height minus padding (i.e. the plotted axis region) of the underlying food web plot.